 The hot tub installation can also be up against a house wall if that suits your situation.

-My current hot tub is set right up against the back wall of my house and has been for the past 8 years.
-Before that, this same hot tub was on the sun terrace of my apartment, right up against a wall.
+My current hot tub has been set against the back wall of my house for the past 8 years.
+Before that, it was on the sun terrace of my apartment, right up against a wall.

-Previously, my first hot tub was in my conservatory/sunroom and again was set up right next to a wall.
+My first hot tub was previously in my conservatory/sunroom and again set up right next to a wall.
 None of these installations led to any problems with the spas themselves or the walls they were/are set against.

 If you do not and, for example, you placed the side with the controls, pump, heater, and other components next to a wall, then having even a minor issue might prove a real headache as the hot tub will probably need to be drained and moved to gain proper access.

-In a few states in the US, it seems that a hot tub cannot be installed in a location closer than 5 feet from the property line, not the actual house.
+In a few states in the US, a hot tub cannot be installed closer than 5 feet from the property line, not the actual house.

 Important: You should not site your hot tub anywhere with overhead power lines in the immediate vicinity – for obvious reasons!